mani254/editorify/README.md

 -  **`validTypes`**: This allows you to specify which types of images are accepted during the upload process.

-#Editor
+# Editor

 The text editor component offers a smooth and intuitive experience for creating and editing content, with automatic text-to-HTML conversion.
 It supports rich formatting options such as bold, italics, lists, and links, with real-time HTML preview.
 The editor is fully responsive and designed for easy integration into both React and standard HTML/JavaScript environments.
-Its customizable toolbar and clean, minimalistic interface make it an efficient and user-friendly solution for any web application requiring rich text editing and seamless HTML conversion.<br>
+Its customizable toolbar and clean, minimalistic interface make it an efficient and user-friendly solution for any web application requiring rich text editing and seamless HTML conversion.
-For detailed usage, props, and examples, check the [Editor README.md](./components/EDITOR.md)

 ## Contributing